On the Relation between Realizable and Nonrealizable Cases of the Sequence Prediction Problem: Notation and Definitions

 Thus, the results of this work will be established with respect to two very different measures of prediction quality, one of which is very strong and the other rather weak.
 This suggests that the facts established reflect some fundamental properties of the problem of prediction, rather than those pertinent to particular measures of performance.
 On the other hand, it remains open to extend the results below to different measures of performance.

-\begin{definition} Introduce the following classes of process measures: $\mathcal P$ the set of all process measures, $\mathcal D$ the set of all degenerate discrete process measures, $\mathcal S$ the set of all stationary processes, and $\mathcal M_k$ the set of all stationary measures with memory not greater than $k$ ($k$-order Markov processes, with $\mathcal M_0$ being the set of all i.i.d.\ processes):
+\begin{definition} Consider the following classes of process measures: $\mathcal P$ is the set of all process measures, $\mathcal D$ is the set of all degenerate discrete process measures, $\mathcal S$ is the set of all stationary processes and $\mathcal M_k$ is the set of all stationary measures with memory not greater than $k$ ($k$-order Markov processes, with $\mathcal M_0$ being the set of all i.i.d.\ processes):